SBS (Australian TV channel): Sport

-SBS Sport currently holds the broadcast rights to a range of sports, which are broadcast on SBS, SBS Viceland and SBS On Demand.
+SBS Sport currently holds the broadcast rights to several sports events, which are broadcast on SBS, SBS 2, and SBS On Demand.
 They have held the rights to many sporting events over the years, which have included the Tour de France, the World Superbikes, the World Rally Championship, The Ashes, UEFA Champions League, UEFA Cup, FIFA World Cup (every tournament since 1986; shared 2002 tournament with the Nine Network, 2018 with Optus Sport), FIFA Confederations Cup, the FA Cup, the UEFA European Football Championship, the 2004 Summer Olympics, the American National Football League's Super Bowl and the English Premier League.
-SBS has also produced and broadcast a range of sport related programming including The World Game and the UEFA Champions League Magazine.
+SBS has also produced and broadcast a range of sport-related programming, including The World Game and the UEFA Champions League Magazine.

-The telecast of the 2008 Summer Olympics in Beijing was shared by both the Seven Network and SBS, with the Seven Network holding exclusive Australian free-to-air, pay television, online and mobile telephony broadcast rights.
-SBS provided complementary coverage and focused on long-form events such as football, road bicycle racing, volleyball, and table tennis.
-In contrast, Seven broadcast the opening and closing ceremonies and mainstream sports including swimming, athletics, rowing, cycling and gymnastics.
+The telecast of the 2008 Summer Olympics in Beijing was shared by both the Seven Network and SBS, with the Seven Network holding exclusive Australian free-to-air, pay television, online, and mobile telephony broadcast rights.
+SBS provided additional coverage and focused on long-form events such as football, road bicycle racing, volleyball, and table tennis.
+In contrast, Seven broadcast the opening and closing ceremonies and mainstream sports, including swimming, athletics, rowing, cycling, and gymnastics.

 Funding

-Approximately 80% of SBS' funding comes from the Australian Federal Government.
+Approximately 80% of SBS's funding comes from the Australian Federal Government.
 The rest comes from independent sources, including "advertising and sponsorship, production services and sale of programs and merchandise".
-In the financial year 2018–19 the broadcaster is slated to receive $272.4 million.
+In the financial year of 2018–2019, the broadcaster is slated to receive $272.4 million.

 Availability

 SBS is available on all of SBS Television's television transmitters in SD Digital.
-The channel's scheduling differs from state to state only during major sporting events, when the transmission times of other programmes may be altered.
+The channel's scheduling differs from state to state only during major sporting events, when the transmission times of other programs may be altered.
 During the digital changeover between 2010 and 2013, SBS was also simulcast on Analogue.

-In 2010 SBS commenced trial broadcasts of the FIFA World Cup in 3D on Channel 40.
+In 2010, SBS commenced trial broadcasts of the FIFA World Cup in 3D on Channel 40.